 This will make them feel special during a time when most of the attention is focused on the new baby.

-10- Let them pick out the homecoming outfit for the new baby
+10- Let them pick out the homecoming outfit

 What an important job for a big brother/sister!
 Picking out their new sibling’s very first outfit is sure to make them feel like an important part of the new baby’s homecoming.